Select Page

 Roscoe the basset hound sniffing away at Anna Maria Island’s Scentral Park.

 7. Check out the outdoors markets.
-Down at Coquina Beach, there’s the Beach Market at Coquina Beach, where you’ll find a lively mix of prepared food, produce, and arts vendors nine months out of the year, on Sundays and Wednesdays.
+Down at Coquina Beach, there’s the Coquina Beach Market, where you’ll find a lively mix of prepared food, produce, and arts vendors on Sundays, Wednesdays, and Fridays from 10 am to 4 pm.
 The market is held under the shade of the Australian pines.
 From October till May on Tuesdays, the town of Anna Maria also has a newer farmers market held at City Pier Park featuring local growers and other items.

 9. Take the trolley.
 The free Anna Maria Trolley allows someone else to do the driving for you so you can sit back and take in the view.
 The trolley, operated by MCAT, starts as early as 6 a.m. and goes from the City Pier in Anna Maria to the southern tip of Bradenton Beach.
 Here’s a link to the trolley schedule and a trolley map (click on the area that says “Trolley: Anna Maria Island.”)